We are two days away from both a new year and a new decade.

 Have you considered that giving up might be your best option?

 Now, for many of you this idea is going to stick in your craw.
 Your Momma didn’t raise no quitter.
 Only weak men give up.
-You’re not the kind of man to throw in the towel.
+You’re not the kind of man to be throwing in the towel.

 But before you judge me too harshly, I’d like to tell you a story from one of my favorite movies – the glorious, communism-crushing Rocky IV!